 If you have questions or concerns related to equity and diversity with our Canada Chairs program, please contact:

-Jeffrey Hennessy, Provost and Vice-President, Academic and Research
+Dr. Vicki St. Pierre, Provost and Vice-President, Academic and Research (Acting)

 Mount Allison University